 The course code is NWI-IMC050.

 - have knowledge of and understand some key advanced network security technologies, and their main advantaged, disadvantages, and consequences when applying them in practice,

-- understand in particular how privacy and availability can be increased when designing networks and networking services,
+- understand in particular how security and availability can be increased when designing networks and networking services,

-- have a basic understanding of algorithmics: the theory and practice of modeling and designing (distributed) algorithms, and how to prove them correct.
+- have a basic understanding of algorithmics: the theory and practice of modelling and designing (distributed) algorithms, and how to prove them correct.